le717/Blocks/Documentation/Tutorial.md

 sitting in that location, in addition to a single space (what did we talk about in Lesson #1?).
 Now type `BW`, ensuring the `W` is lined up with the
 `F` directly below it on the next row.
 Click Save (`<Ctrl> + <s>` in either program) to save your mod.

-The original line should have looked like this:
+The original line looked like this:

 ` F  F  F  F  F  F  F  F  F  F  F  F  F`